cs-ed/edtech-plan-aashton18/README.md

 The computer science program at Riverside Meadows uses the [Modern Classroom Project](https://www.modernclassrooms.org/) instruction model.
 Using blended learning, students can watch teacher-created videos while taking digital notes.
 Students then complete classwork at their own pace.
 When students have completed the coursework, they take a short Mastery Check to demonstrate mastery of the content taught in that lesson before moving on to the next unit.

 This model allows the teacher to differentiate instruction for all learners and free classroom time to provide 1:1 or small-group support throughout the period.
-In addition, the use of instructional videos supports learners who are placed into quarantine due to being in close contact with a positive individual.
+In addition, the use of instructional videos supports learners who are placed into quarantine.
 Students can continue learning and keeping up with assignments, despite being outside the physical classroom.

 This approach has been featured and supported by:
 * [John Hopkins University](https://drive.google.com/file/d/104fwAvxcuoLw7nEv8see1crmHCocwrfc/view)